MattKevan/kevan.tv/_articles/the-best-product-management-books.md

 ---
 layout: post
-title: The six best product management books
+title: Six great books to be a better product manager
 description: Product management is an evolving field.
 These are books I've found useful as a product manager and I hope you will too.
 author: Matt Kevan